 B. Non-Academic Graduation Requirements (Extended Curriculum)

 Cooperative living and shared responsibility in the Indiana Academy’s residential community is fostered through the Academy Service program.
+Academy Service is the commitment of uncompensated time and effort to positively impact the Indiana Academy under the supervision of Academy staff and faculty.
 A total of thirty (30) Academy Service hours must be earned by each two-year residential student to fulfill the graduation requirement.
 A total of fifteen (15) Academy Service hours must be earned by each one-year residential student to fulfill the graduation requirement.
 One-year residential International students are required to complete a total of fifteen (15) Academy Service hours over their time at the Academy.
 Two-year residential International students are required to complete a total of thirty (30) Academy Service hours over their time at the Academy.
 These hours must be completed and turned in before graduation.
 NECP students may participate in the Academy Service program but are NOT required to complete any hours (0) over their junior and senior year in order to graduate.
 Each student is independently responsible for securing, completing, and documenting Academy service hours.
 Academy Service Forms are used by the students to document work completed.
 The person supervising the service hours must sign the form and then the student is to turn in the form to their custodial Student Life Counselor for documentation.
 Students will not receive credit for Academy Service hours reported from the prior school year.